 What if all furniture was made by skillful and passionate carpenters, with a heart for beautiful design but also an awareness of how their creations impact our daily lives, even from the perspective of clean indoor air?
 Who are the designers whose furniture actually meets these criteria?
 Where are the companies who have rediscovered the advantages of manufacturing in ways lost with overt industrialization?

 The problem is, what is the standardized system for measuring these chemical emissions reliably?
+Is there a way to use modern technology to evaluate everything the furniture industry puts on the market?

 Typically, the methods used in building construction and furniture manufacturing ignore many important factors that would influence indoor air.